Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible

 In the $\tau \to \infty$ limit, the time dependence of the reduced probability density is integrated out, rendering its long-time average identically stationary.
 However, for finite $\tau$, upon differentiating Eq. (\ref{rlta}), we obtain

 Given that the reduced probability density $\rho_n$ is bounded, it is evident that the right-hand side of Eq. (\ref{derivative_lta}) tends to zero, as it must, in the limit $\tau \to \infty$.

 It follows from Eq. (\ref{derivative_lta}) that there are ${\cal{O}}(1/\tau)$ corrections to the right-hand side of Eq. (\ref{comm}).
-These are smaller by a dimensionless factor of $\tau_{\sf micro.}/\tau$ relative to the natural microscopic rate of change for single-atom dynamics.
-If $\tau$ is much longer than the natural timescale $\tau_{\sf micro.}$ for microscopic single-atom dynamics, such as the mean free time (as is typically the case for supercooled fluids), then these corrections may be relatively insignificant when considering the form of the reduced few-particle probability density in Eq. (\ref{pp}).
-For instance, in supercooled liquids, the ratio of the inter-atomic spacing to the speed of sound, which provides an estimate of the oscillation time (magnitude of $\tau_{\sf micro.})$, could be on the order of $10^{-13}$ seconds.
+These are smaller by a dimensionless factor of $t_{\sf micro.}/\tau$ relative to the natural microscopic rate of change for single-atom dynamics.
+That is, the long time average of Eq. (\ref{rlta}) of fluctuations occurring at a frequency $\omega_{\sf micro.} = 2 \pi/t_{\sf micro.}$ will lead to corrections that scale as ${\cal{O}}(t_{\sf micro.}/\tau)$.
+If $\tau$ is much longer than the natural timescale $t_{\sf micro.}$ for microscopic atomic dynamics time scales, such as the mean free time (as is typically the case for supercooled fluids), then these changes may be relatively insignificant when considering the form of the reduced few particle probability density in Eq. (\ref{pp}).
+For instance, in supercooled liquids, the ratio of the inter-atomic spacing to the speed of sound, which provides an estimate of the oscillation time (magnitude of $t_{\sf micro.})$, could be on the order of $10^{-13}$ seconds.